Loyola Law School, Los Angeles,

 Hahn Cazier & Smaltz

-As a real estate litigator with more than 30 years of experience, Jeff develops and executes highly effective litigation strategies for clients with all types of commercial real estate disputes.
+As a senior litigator with more than 30 years of experience, Jeff develops and executes highly effective litigation strategies for clients with all types of complex disputes.
 He has handled matters ranging from the repossession of a commercial passenger airplane in Toronto to a $6 million disclosure claim arising from a tax dispute over massive advertising spaces on Sunset Boulevard.

 As the editor of Thompson Coburn's commercial real property blog, The Ground Floor, Jeff writes about critical issues surrounding the acquisition, management, and disposition of real property in California.

-In addition to his real estate practice, Jeff frequently leads other litigation efforts, including product liability, IP, and general commercial disputes.
+In addition, Jeff frequently leads other litigation efforts, including product liability, IP, and general commercial disputes.
 His product liability/toxic tort experience includes claims involving pharmaceuticals, asbestos, petroleum products, and agricultural products.
 His IP experience includes copyright and trademark disputes for a national manufacturer and a sweepstakes company.

 Represented office building owner with respect to claim of construction mismanagement.